lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpening-the-saw.markdown

 ## Next Steps

-Now that I've (tried to) summarize my slightly crazy learning paths recently, what am I focusing on now?
-I debated between either starting a [Chris Gaines](https://en.wikipedia.org/wiki/Chris_Gaines) cover band, or [Cryptozoology](https://en.wikipedia.org/wiki/Cryptozoology), but ultimately decided on three specific goals for the next few months.
+Now that I've recovered from manic certification study, whatever shall I do next?
+I waffled between self-appointed thought leader, starting a [Chris Gaines](https://en.wikipedia.org/wiki/Chris_Gaines) cover band, or [Cryptozoology](https://en.wikipedia.org/wiki/Cryptozoology), but ultimately decided on three specific goals for the next few months.

-One, I need to renew my [Microsoft Certified: Power BI Data Analyst Associate](https://learn.microsoft.com/en-us/credentials/certifications/power-bi-data-analyst-associate/) certification.
+One, renew my [Microsoft Certified: Power BI Data Analyst Associate](https://learn.microsoft.com/en-us/credentials/certifications/power-bi-data-analyst-associate/) certification.
 I will always be a data person at heart, and I still get a thrill out of building good data models, shaping data with Power Query, writing [DAX](https://learn.microsoft.com/en-us/dax/) measures, and seeing it all come together in reports and dashboards.
 The new Microsoft renewal process is easy; passing an online assessment will renew my certification for another year.
 I’ll get to go through the renewal process a lot next year!

-Two, yet another certification!
-This time, I want to obtain the [Microsoft Certified: Azure Database Administrator Associate](https://learn.microsoft.com/en-us/credentials/certifications/azure-database-administrator-associate/) certification.
+Two, yes another certification: I want to obtain the [Microsoft Certified: Azure Database Administrator Associate](https://learn.microsoft.com/en-us/credentials/certifications/azure-database-administrator-associate/) certification.
 SQL Server is like an old friend, but my friend is spending a lot of time in the cloud these days.
 I want to stay on top of the different Azure SQL options (serverless, elastic pools, etc.) and the exam will guide me through everything I need to know.

-Third, and possibly most importantly, I am focusing on hands-on practice building personal side-projects.
+Third, and possibly most importantly, focus on hands-on practice building side-projects.
 The lab portion of the AZ-400 exam emphasized the importance of this.
-Instructional learning is great but combining it with practice is key.
-I have already begun work on this and will be blogging about it throughout the process.
+Instructional learning is great but combining it with practice is the key to deep learning.
+I have already started my first side-project and will be blogging about the process.

 For the longer-term, I have some other ideas.
-I want to explore more modern data engineering, branch out from Azure into Amazon Web Services, and develop solid Linux fundamentals.
+I want to go more into modern data engineering, branch out from Azure into Amazon Web Services, and develop solid Linux fundamentals.
 There is a never ending flow of things to pick from.